leoki6/Digital-Communications/Final_Project/README.md

 To utilize the QAMMOD, we need to quantize the FLAC file for processing.
 For QAM256 this involves quantizing for 255 levels.
 This involves scaling the signal by 255 and rounding to the nearest integer.
 We can pass this to QAMMOD in MATLAB and produce a constellation plot:
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/Final_Project/Figures/CONST_PLOT.png)

-It's important to notice that is an ideal constellation because there are no noisy conditions.
+It's important to notice that this is an ideal constellation because there are no noisy conditions.

 Furthermore, we can also look at the spectrum from this modulation as shown below:
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/Final_Project/Figures/QAM_SPECTRUM.png)